The Local Bubble is a Local Chimney: A New Model from 3D Dust Mapping: Results

 \subsection{Properties of the Local Bubble's Shell}

-Dust identified as being a part of the \LB's shell by our peak-finding procedure is highlighted in color in Figure \ref{fig:slices_2d} in interactive 3D form and in 2D slices through the $x=0$ pc, $y=0$ pc, and $z=0$ pc planes; the rest of the E23 map is shown in grayscale.
+Dust identified as being a part of the \LB's shell by our peak-finding procedure is highlighted in color in Figure \ref{fig:slices_2d} in interactive 3D form and in 2D slices through the $x=0$ pc, $y=0$ pc, and $z=0$ pc planes; the rest of the E24 map is shown in grayscale.
 Various properties of the \LB's shell are shown in 2D projection and 3D interactive form in the subsequent figures.
 Distance from the Sun to the peak extinction surface of the \LB, $d_{peak}$, in shown in Figure \ref{fig:distance_peak}, and peak shell density, $n_{peak}$, is shown in Figure \ref{fig:dens_peak}.
 Shell thickness, $\Delta_{shell}$, (at $A'_{0.5}$) is shown in Figure \ref{fig:thick_peak}, and shell inclination to the POS, $\gamma$, is shown in Figure \ref{fig:gamma_peak}.
 Uncertainties on peak distance, $\sigma_{d_{peak}}$ are shown in Appendix \ref{ap:uncertainty}'s Figure \ref{fig:sig_distance_peak}.
+Figure \ref{fig:topdown_props} in Appendix \ref{ap:topdown} shows additional static 3D views of Figures \ref{fig:distance_peak}--\ref{fig:gamma_peak} from ``above'' and ``below.''
 The statistical distributions of the shell's properties are summarized in Table \ref{tab:shell_props} and shown graphically in Figure \ref{fig:shell_stats}.

 Our model of the \LB's shell is extremely irregular and asymmetric, with wide variations in morphology and peak properties present over the surface of the Bubble.
 At low altitudes, the shape of the \LB is roughly spherical, but is marked by many small scale discontinuities and extensions.
 At higher altitudes, a large scale, asymmetric region of increased distances and decreased densities is present towards Galactic North; we discuss this feature (which we associate with representing a Chimney out of the Galactic plane) in \S\ref{S:chimney}.
-The \LB's shell is much more extended in the $y$ and $z$ directions than in $x$, spanning the coordinates $-300 \leq x \leq 330$ pc, $-355 \leq y \leq 445$ pc, and $-300 \leq z \leq 600$ pc.
-The geometric center of the \LB's shell is located at $(x, y, z) = (-9.8 \pm 0.3, 1.9 \pm 0.3, 0.2 \pm 0.8)$ pc, although we caution that our peak-finding method extending radially outward from the Sun's position at $(x, y, z) = (0, 0, 0)$ pc likely influences this result.